goldfishh/chatgpt-tool-hub/README.md

 Thought: Do I need to use a tool?
 Yes
-Action: the action to take, should be one of [Python REPL, requests_get, Terminal, Bing Search] Action Input: the input to the action
+Action: the action to take, should be one of [Python REPL, url-get, Terminal, Bing Search] Action Input: the input to the action
 Observation: the result of the action
 ```